 The actuarial assumptions are based on the presumption that the Fund will continue.
 Were the Fund to terminate, different actuarial assumptions and other factors might be applicable in determining the actuarial present value of accumulated plan benefits.
-The computations of the actuarial present value of accumulated plan benefits were made as of January 1, 2015.
-Had the valuation been performed as of December 31, 2014, there would be no material difference.
+The actuary reported that the Fund met the minimum funding standards as of January 1, 2016.
+The computations of the actuarial present value of accumulated plan benefits were made as of January 1, 2016.
+Had the valuation been performed as of December 31, 2015, there would be no material difference.